b287liu/sqllearning/sampledbSQLite/goals.md

 ## Preliminary Data Querying
 We begin with something simple.
 Produce a table with basic track details.
 ```
-SELECT Track.Name AS "Track", Album.Name AS "Album", Artist.Name AS "Artist"
+SELECT Track.Name AS "Track", Album.Title AS "Album", Artist.Name AS "Artist"
 FROM ((Track
 INNER JOIN Album
 ON Track.AlbumId = Album.AlbumId)